 The underfunding problem was compounded for years since KRS could not invest funds it never got for investment earnings.

 KPR provided input to state leaders for several years as we watched them continue to underfund the retirement systems.
 We were pleased by the formation of the 2012 Pension Task Force and that public retirees were permitted to provide input.

 We support fully funding pensions, but so many of the current recommendations fail to address this critical component — and instead place an increased burden on Kentucky taxpayers and public employees.
 We are opposed to legislation that will place a heavier tax burden on Kentucky taxpayers, and oppose the loss of the small annual cost of living adjustment that many retirees badly need.

 Pensions are contractual, and we will oppose any legislation that breaks and dishonors the promised retirement benefits.
 We will also oppose any changes to the current KRS board of trustees, making it more political without doing anything to help the unfunded liability.

 Members of KPR are very pleased that state leaders seem convinced that they must act quickly and responsibly to mend this huge financial crisis.
 We urge them to come up with valid solutions that will not punish retired senior citizens, who did not cause the problem and who served the state with dignity and years of service.

 Our organization represents thousands of Kentucky public retirees across the state in the Kentucky Employees Retirement System the State Police Retirement System, and the County Employees Retirement System.
 On their behalf, we urge the legislature to act responsibly and with restraint.

 Paul R. Guffey is president of Kentucky Public Retirees, which has 3,600 members.

-At issue: Various articles, editorials and commentary about the state pension underfunding.
+Various articles, editorials and commentary about the state pension underfunding.